-The brake master cylinder reservoir level can be viewed under the left side wheel well.
+Brake master cylinder reservoir level can be viewed under the front top cover.
 Check the brake master cylinder fluid level before each use of the vehicle.
 If the fluid level is lower than the "low" mark, determine the cause or refill with brake fluid as necessary.